(SLAM) Navigating While Mapping

 0- Launch Robot Interfaces

-For this tutorial, we will use the turtlebot3.
 If you have another robot, replace with your robot specific interfaces.
 Typically, this includes the robot state publisher of the URDF, simulated or physical robot interfaces, controllers, safety nodes, and the like.

 Run the following commands first whenever you open a new terminal during this tutorial.